Have you ever thought about “When an agile project fails, who gets blamed”? I thought it was a very interesting question.

 “Distributed Project Management” is very important to help people see the relationship of “project management” and Agile in a very fresh new perspective.
 It has the potential to redefine many of the heavily-ingrained notions that we have about what “project management” is.

-In that view, all project management functions are typically done by a single person called a “Project Manager”.
+An assumption that all project management functions are done by a single person called a “Project Manager”.

 I think it is time to take a broader and more modern view of what “project management” is.